 Weigh All Your Financial Goals

 Be sure to think about your entire financial picture as you make your plans.
 Too often, we see parents commit to high education costs at the expense of their own retirement.
 That’s a recipe for tough times.
 Keep in mind: there are many different ways to pay for college.
 A student can earn a scholarship or grant, borrow money, do a work-study program, or start at a two-year college and then transfer to a four-year school.
 But there’s only one way to pay for retirement.
 You either have the money or you don’t.
 The bottom line is you need financial planning for both.

 The More You Save Now, the More You Can Spend Later

 There are lots of ways to save, but don’t let choosing between the various plans and investment vehicles stop you from putting money aside.
 The point is to live beneath your means and to start saving early, when there’s still plenty of time for savings to compound.
 And if you’re getting a late start, don’t let that stop you: Any savings are better than none.

 Factor your timeline in to your plan as well.
 Funds for college should not be in the stock market if you’re getting close to your first tuition payment.
 Someone who did all the right things, started early and set aside funds every year, would have lost all that good work if their child started college during the crash of 2008.
 We often advise clients to gradually transition funds into more conservative investments as the student progresses through high school.
 And beware that even target date plans that are on “auto-pilot” are vulnerable to stock fluctuations.

-Smith & Howard Wealth Management, Your Family CFO
+Smith and Howard Wealth Management, Your Family CFO

 Feel free to call me (404-874-6244) or send me an email if I can answer any questions about the value of a college education or how to ensure your family is ready for all the financial demands of college and retirement.